 The dichotomy in vaccine discourse can be traced to distinct health models.
-Du Pré & Overton (2021) furnish three health models, namely biomedical, biopsychosocial and sociocultural.
+Du Pré and Overton (2021) furnished three health models, namely biomedical, biopsychosocial and sociocultural.
 The biomedical model considers health a physical phenomenon to be explained, identified and treated through physical means.
 The biopsychosocial model perceives people's physical conditions in relation to personal and social expectations.
 The sociocultural model considers health a complex of factors involving personal choice, social dynamics and culture.
-The models inform two 'voices' that is termed by Mishler (1984) the voice of medicine and the voice of the lifeworld.
-The former is oriented to evidence, measurement and precision while the latter is concerned with health as an everyday experience (Mishler, 1984).
+The models inform two "voices" that were termed by Mishler (1984) the voice of medicine and the voice of the lifeworld.
+The former is oriented to evidence, measurement and precision while the latter is concerned with health as an everyday experience (Mishler 1984).
 From previous research, vaccine favourable discourse tends to relay a biomedical model using the voice of medicine but vaccine unfavourable discourse tends to relay a biopsychosocial or sociocultural model using the voice of the lifeworld.

 The study of vaccine discourse is rather prolific but vaccine unfavourable discourse receives more research interest than vaccine favourable discourse.
-The WHO (2017, p.
-32) notes the paucity, and vaccine favourable discourse should be analysed to understand the strategies and features articulating the characteristics and benefits of vaccines.
-Most research is conducted on data from North America or Europe, and data from other parts of the world remain understudied (WHO, 2017, p.
-33) although vaccination is an international phenomenon (Mohr & Frederikson, 2020, p.
-1054).
-This data is also monosemiotic although social media posts almost always employ language with image, colour or sound.
-Therefore, the present article can enrich the literature because it selects vaccine favourable discourse in social media posts by JKJAV, a government organization in Malaysia.
+The WHO (2017, 32) noted that paucity and vaccine favourable discourse should be analysed to understand the strategies and features articulating the characteristics and benefits of vaccines.
+Most research is conducted on data from North America or Europe, and data from other parts of the world remain understudied (WHO 2017, 33) although vaccination is an international phenomenon (Mohr and Frederikson 2020, 1054).
+The data are also monosemiotic although social media posts almost always employ language with image, colour, or sound.
+Therefore, the present article can enrich the literature because it selects vaccine favourable discourse in social media posts by JKJAV, a government organisation in Malaysia.
 It studies the multisemiotic legitimation of COVID-19 vaccines in Malay language posts by JKJAV on Facebook, Instagram and Twitter, using concepts in Discourse Studies.